 Out of the 10 areas I had tested:

-Once you click through to your results, there is a detailed breakdown of each area you got tested:
+Once you click through to your results, there is a detailed breakdown with your personalised insights:

 Recommendations and health plan

 Once you’ve been through all of your results at the end of it you are presented with a section on ways you can improve your health.

 Although these high-level recommendations are useful, they aren’t easily measurable, which is where the Thriva health plan comes in (free of charge).

 The health plan gives you actionable tasks you can complete weekly to work towards improving your health.